VPK at First Discoveries

 Since opening in 2008, First Discoveries has offered the Voluntary Prekindergten program (VPK).
 We understand the important of preparing children to be successful in kindergarten, and we know that parents appreciate the tuition assistance this program provides.

-Our morning PreKindergarten program is five hours, from 8:00 am to 1:00 pm.
+Our morning PreKindergarten program is four hours, from 8:15 am to 12:30 pm Mon - Fri.
 The VPK certificate funds a portion of the program and families share the cost with a modest tuition.
-The VPK only program is from 7:45 to 12:00 for families that only want the free program.
+The VPK only program is from 8:15 to 12:30 Mon - Thurs for families that only want the free program.

 We know that learning involves messy, hands-on activiites, and that children need enough time to be engaged in meaningful activities.
 Having enough time to explore is important to developing vocabulary and concepts, which will help all children be successful in kindergarten and throughout school.